vanviegen/warpsocket/README.md

 }
 ```

+## Performance

+The `examples/performance/` directory contains a simple benchmarking test.
+I'm planning to do a more thorough performance analysis on AWS soon (I've already had AI generate a Terraform config for it, but haven't had the heart to run it yet), but for now here's a workload I was able to sustain on my laptop:

+- 60,000 concurrent connections, each subscribed to one of 6,000 channels
+- ~70,000 incoming messages per second, delivered to JavaScript
+- ~770,000 outgoing messages per second (for each incoming message, we do a reply and a broadcast to a channel of 10 random subscribers)
+- ~50% utilization of my AMD Ryzen 9 6900HX CPU (the other 50% being the 6 clients generating the load)
+- ~980 MB of resident RAM

+I suspect that it will be possible to squeeze out more performance, using some profiling and optimization.
+But given the above numbers, I haven't felt the need yet.

 ## API Reference

 WarpWS provides a comprehensive TypeScript API for building real-time applications.
 The core functions allow you to start the server, send messages, handle channels, and manage authentication.
 All functions are fully typed and include detailed JSDoc documentation.